Jet Charge with Global Event Shapes: Probing Quark Flavor Dynamics: Universality of the Charged Jet Function

 \section{Universality of the Charged Jet Function}

 Eqs.~(\ref{eq:fac_resum_Q_J_Rq}) and (\ref{eq:fac_resum_Q_J_Rq_bin}) are key results, providing factorization formulae for the 1-Jettiness Jet Charge distribution.
 They give the fully differential cross section $d\sigma\left [Q_J, \tau_1,P_{J_T},y_J \right ]$ and the jet-charge-binned cross section $d\sigma\left [Q_J^{\rm bin}, \tau_1,P_{J_T},y_J \right ]$, respectively, in the resummation region $\tau_1 \ll P_{J_T}$.
 The predictive power of this factorization framework is enhanced due to the universality of the various functions appearing in the factorization formulae.
 The hard function $H(\xi,\mu)$ describes universal QCD corrections to the hard scattering quark current vertex due to single photon or Z-boson exchange in standard fully inclusive DIS.
 It is perturbatively calculable with results known~\cite{Idilbi_2006,Becher:2006mr} to ${\cal O}(\alpha_s^2)$.
 The universal quark beam functions~\cite{Stewart:2009yx}, $B_q(x,t,\mu)$, describe the physics of perturbative initial state radiation, collinear with the proton beam direction, and the initial state collinear PDF, as seen in Eq.~(\ref{beam}).
 The quark beam functions are also known~\cite{Stewart:2010qs,Gaunt:2014xga} to ${\cal O}(\alpha_s^2)$.
 The jet function describes the physics of the energetic radiation in the jet region, and collinear with the leading jet direction, and is known~\cite{Becher:2006qw, Idilbi_2006,Becher:2006mr} to ${\cal O}(\alpha_s^2)$.
 Note that for the jet functions initiated by light quarks, the light quark flavor symmetry of QCD in the limit of massless quarks, leads to the additional universality, $J^{q_i}(s,\mu)=J^{q}(s,\mu)$, so that the jet functions are independent of quark flavor.
 The soft function ${\cal S}(\tau_1,\mu)$ describes the soft radiation, $E\sim \tau_1$, throughout the event.
-It is perturbatively calculable when $\mu \sim \tau_1\gg \Lambda_{\rm QCD}$ with results known~\cite{Jouttenus:2011wh,Boughezal:2015eha} to ${\cal O}(\alpha_s^2)$.
-In the region $\mu \sim \tau_1\sim \Lambda_{\rm QCD}$ the soft function becomes non-perturbative and requires the introduction of a non-perturbative model.
-However, this soft function, and correspondingly the non-perturbative model, is universal in that it is the same soft function that appears in Eq.~(\ref{eq:factorization_resum}) for the standard 1-Jettiness distribution where no jet charge measurement is made.
+In the resummation region, $\tau_1\ll P_{J_T}$, the soft function is perturbatively calculable when $ \tau_1\gg \Lambda_{\rm QCD}$.
+When $ \tau_1\sim \Lambda_{\rm QCD}$ the soft function becomes non-perturbative and requires the introduction of a non-perturbative model.
+In the tail region, $ \tau_1\sim P_{J_T}\gg \Lambda_{\rm QCD}$, it can be expanded~\cite{Korchemsky:1998ev,Korchemsky:1999kt,Bauer:2003di,Lee:2006fn,Lee:2006nr} through an operator product expansion (OPE) in powers of $\Lambda_{\rm QCD}/\tau_1$.
+The first term in the OPE is perturbatively calculable and the dominant non-perturbative effects come from the first correction term in the OPE.
+However, the soft function, and its associated non-perturbative effects, are universal since it is the same soft function that appears in Eq.~(\ref{eq:factorization_resum}) for the standard 1-Jettiness distribution where no jet charge measurement is made.